 9. Living life to the fullest doesn’t mean doing everything you can for yourself before you die.
 It should include giving as much as you can to those less fortunate than you while you’re alive.

-10. Jealousy is a destructive emotion that interferes, ruins, and sometimes ends lives.
+10. Jealousy is a destructive emotion that interferes, ruins, and ends lives.
 To avoid jealousy, create balance and meaning in your life, develop your self-worth, and ground yourself in others’ realities.

 11. You don’t need to eat animals to survive.

-12. If you’re on a long line at the grocery store and you move to a shorter line, the longer line will move faster.
-If you’re on a long line at the grocery store and you stay on a long line, the shorter line will move faster and you will wonder why you didn’t move to the shorter line.
+12. If you’re in a long line at the grocery store and you move to a shorter line, the longer line will move faster.
+If you’re in a long line at the grocery store and you stay in a long line, the shorter line will move faster and you will wonder why you didn’t move to the shorter line.
 Never trust your instincts in the grocery store.

 13. Expectations often conflict with reality.
 Keep them in check.

 14. We can’t make the world perfect, but we can make it a lot better if we try.

 15. The greatest state of being is the absence of physical and emotional pain.
-Only when we’re in these states — when we receive news of the tragic death of a family member or have kidney stones, for example, do we tend to fully appreciate our regular state of being.
+When we receive news of the tragic death of a family member or have kidney stones, for example, we tend to fully appreciate our regular state of being.
 That’s human nature.
 To stay grounded, we must realize that when we suffer severe physical or emotional pain, we’ll give anything to return to complaining about standing in a long line or sitting in traffic.
 If we’re not in severe physical or emotional pain, our life is much better than most other people’s lives.
 It doesn’t make our issues insignificant, but it keeps them in perspective.

 17. Just because people are family doesn’t mean you must maintain a relationship with them.